Long lasting and deeply embedded thinking patterns limit us in our activities and lead to flawed decisions. For us. In our team. In our organisation.

 Key is that all these processes operate unconsciously, so we are not aware of them!

-Nobel price winner Daniel Kahneman has created the term "system 1" for the unconscious, fast, automatic and intuitive functioning of our brain.
+Nobel Prize winner Daniel Kahneman has used the term "system 1" for the unconscious, fast, automatic and intuitive functioning of our brain.
 This autopilot takes care of almost all decisions, however it works flawlessly only in a simple context with low complexity.

 Develop your competence to activate system 2 when it really counts!